nowhere132/mutated-hub/README.md

 - [ ] Implement capability #5
 - [ ] Add user authentication using JWT
 - [ ] Create custom decorators to replicate NestJS coding style
+- [ ] Show colorful logs using morgan and chalk

 Low-Priority Tasks
 - [ ] Research and document the feasibility and approach for capability #6